SoloGame/TheGame/README.md

 # TheGame

-Simple Game to learn with
+This is just a Simple Game to learn SDL2 and Game Development with.

+History:
+We met on Sololearn (sololearn.com) and decided we would try to collaborate to try and make a game with our new found skills!
+This is the result.

+Special Thanks to:
+sololearn - sololearn.com
+lazyfoo lazyfoo.net
+and the entire internet development community!

 Required to build project